 You should see if they are a part of an apostate denomination.
 If they are, don’t go.
 By apostate, that means those that have left the faith.
 They don’t believe or preach the biblical gospel message of faith alone by grace alone in Christ alone.
 They don’t tell you about hell, or repentance (turning from sin), and trusting only in Jesus and His work of redemption.
 These “churches” won’t speak against the sins of homosexuality, and adultery, and fornication, and they won’t warn you about hell.
 They’re more interested in building empires and making people feel good than they are about the true conversion of sinners.
 These denominations to AVOID include:

-- Roman Catholic – they’ve been perverting the gospel for over a thousand years – how? by adding works to faith, by adding sacraments to faith, and by putting tradition over the plain teaching of the Bible!
+- Roman Catholic – they’ve been miscommunicating the gospel for over a thousand years – how? by adding works to faith, by adding sacraments to faith, and by putting tradition over the plain teaching of the Bible!
+Mary was a wonderful woman, but she cannot save anyone.
+We appreciate the Catholic pro-life stance, but if you mess up the gospel, that is a fatal error.

 - United Methodist – liberal, having abandoned the Bible many years ago – John Wesley would turn over in his grave if he knew his movement had degenerated into this